The 8th Habit

+8th habit

-8 - Find your voice and inspire others to find theirs The eighth habit is "Find your voice and inspire others to find theirs."
+The eighth habit is Find your voice and inspire others to find theirs.
 Voice is Covey's code for "unique personal significance."
 Those who inspire others to find theirs are the leaders needed now and for the future, according to Covey.

 The central idea of the book is the need for steady recovery and application of the whole person paradigm, which holds that persons have four bits of intelligence - physical, intellectual, emotional, and spiritual.
 Denial of any of them reduces individuals to things, inviting many problems.
-The industrial age is assumed to have been a period dependent on such denial.
-Covey believed the information age and a foreseen "Age of Wisdom" require "whole" people (in whole jobs).
+The Industrial Age is assumed to have been a period dependent on such denial.
+Covey believed the Information Age and a foreseen "Age of Wisdom" require "whole" people (in whole jobs).

+The book is divided into two sections, with the first few chapters focusing on finding your voice, while the later chapters are about inspiring others to find their voice.
 Some versions of the book come with a DVD, although all the short films on this DVD can be viewed via Covey's website.
-The book is divided into two sections, with the first few chapters focusing on finding your voice, while the later chapters are about inspiring others to find their voice.
 Most of the chapters in the book include a section discussing one of the 'stories' from the DVD, which are intended to illustrate the theme of the chapter (for example the story of Helen Keller and another about the Berlin Wall).

 The book talks of "5 Cancerous Behaviors" (page 135) that inhibit people's greatness: